Synthetixio/js-monorepo/v3/docs/docs/protocol/technical-reference/smart-contracts.md

 function removeApprovedPool(uint128 poolId) external
 ```

-SCCP removes a poolId to the approved list
+Un-marks a pool as preferred by the system owner.

 #### getPreferredPool